Spagett1/pineflash/README.md

 A GUI tool to flash IronOS to the Pinecil V1, V2 and future other pine products.

+If you need help, or just want to chat, I have a [discord server](https://discord.gg/urfvSx2B)

 ## Features
 * Auto-fetch the newest stable release of IronOS firmware.
 * Allows manual installs of beta versions using a browse to file feature.